Scottish Wildlife Trust

 Seaton Cliffs

-Seaton Cliffs has spectacular red sandstone cliffs with many sea caves, stacks, blowholes and arches formed by sea erosion.
-The cliffs support species-rich maritime grassland vegetation and there are also areas of wooded gorge and saltmarsh.
+Seaton Cliffs has spectacular red sandstone cliffs with numerous sea caves, stacks, blowholes and arches.
+The cliffs support a mosaic of habitats.

 Why visit?